React-Automation-Studio/React-Automation-Studio/README.md

 The access rights for each user are managed in the web administrator.
 If logged in as admin, the administrator link is via the more options in the right corner.

-The default access rights are seeded only once by the adminDbInit mirco service.
+The default access rights are seeded only once by the adminDbInit mircoservice.

 Regular expression rules are used to evaluate the read and write access rights.